If you are unable to understand the cause of a problem,

 Communicate as required

-A Guide to the Project Management Body of Knowledge, (PMBOK® Guide) - Fifth Edition, Management Institute,
+Materials in this class are based on the A Guide to the Project Management Body of Knowledge, (PMBOK® Guide) – Fifth Edition, Project Management Institute, Inc., 2013.